-Writing Center Consultants are available for both faceto-face and online tutoring services.
-To meet with a tutor, students can book their appointments by visiting the Titan Writing Center in M101 on Main Campus.
+Writing Center consultants are available for both faceto-face and online tutoring services.
+Students can schedule appointments through this link: Titan Writing Center.
+The Titan Writing Center is located in M101 on the Main Campus.

 Tobacco Free Campus

 It is the policy of Central Carolina to prohibit the use of any tobacco product, vaping product, or e-cigarette on all College owned, operated, occupied, controlled or leased property.
 This includes all buildings, facilities, and grounds whether or not signs are posted.
 This includes, but is not limited to: buildings, parking lots, sidewalks, and other outdoor passageways, green spaces and common areas, as well as College vehicles and personal vehicles while on College property.
 Individuals who violate this policy are subject to fines and disciplinary action.